rcalix1/RLHF/theory/README.md

 ---

-## GPT Scoring a Sequence (NOT Teacher Forcing)
+## GPT Scoring a Sequence (Intuition of the log probs)

 When GPT is given a complete text sequence as input, it always returns next-token logits for every position in that sequence.

+We can give the same text to both the old GPT policy and new GPT policy that make up the ratio.
+Like follows and they can help provide the probs.

 Example input sequence:

 the fast car is faster than light

-GPT returns log-probabilities (or logits) for each token in the sequence:
+GPT (old and new) returns log-probabilities (or logits) for each token in the sequence:

 "fast"